Skip to main content

 Abby Rowe

 Abby first became a part of The Pennfield School community as a Kindergarten parent in 2014.
-She is now the proud parent of a current Pennfield student and Pennfield alumna.
+She is now the proud parent of two Pennfield graduates.
 Abby got to know the school as a Pennfield volunteer, serving hot lunch and chairing the PSA.
 In 2017, Abby began working in a more formal role, joining the Business Office as an Accounts Payable Associate.
-Since then, she has worn several hats, including a substitute at the Front Desk and a Kindergarten assistant teacher.
-Currently, in addition to her work in the Business Office, Abby is employed as an Advancement Associate.
+Since then, she has worn several hats, including work in the Business Office and a Kindergarten assistant teacher.
+Abby now mans the Front Desk and is the Assistant to the Head of School.

-Abby is an active volunteer at the Norman Bird Sanctuary, a wildlife center in Middletown, RI.
-She has served on the Board of Trustees and is a member of the Board’s Development Committee and the Capital Campaign Committee.
-Abby also remains an active events volunteer, chairing activities at the Children’s Tent during the annual Harvest Fair.
+Abby has served on the Board of Trustees at the Norman Bird Sanctuary, a wildlife center in Middletown, RI, and is currently a member of the Board’s Development Committee and the Capital Campaign Committee.
 She likes to hike, walk, and run and has spent several years as a Girls on the Run coach, a program that builds empowerment and confidence through running.

 Abby loves to spend time at home with her family where she is often outside in her garden, reading, or needlepointing.